 I’ve written about expectations many times knowing how soul sucking they can be.
 (Looking for a past blog about expectations?
 Click here for You Are Enough.
-By the way, if you ever want to find a blog on a certain topic, simply visit my blog page, scroll all the way to the bottom, and type your search term in the box.)
+By the way, if you ever want to find a blog on a certain topic, simply visit my blog page.
+You can even search for a topic.)

 It’s easy to place expectations on ourselves without even realizing we’ve done it.
 We are programmed as children, and our role in society (mom, career-woman, young adult) adds its own expectations..